Montgomery County Spousal Support Attorney

 Some of the factors that the court will consider in making a spousal support order include:

-Get Legal Assistance From a Maryland Spousal Support Lawyer
+Get Legal Assistance From Our Maryland Spousal Support Lawyer

 If your marriage is ending, you should speak to a spousal support lawyer if you think you might need financial support once you are on your own.
 In Maryland, once your marriage ends, you no longer have a right to ask for spousal support.
 Any petition for spousal support must be included in the divorce petition.
 This is why it is very important to speak to an experienced Maryland divorce attorney before you file any papers for divorce.